killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/03-ModManagement.md

 #### Downloadable resources

-Resources must zip files.
+Resources must be zip files.
 They will be stored on disk using the default storage pattern.

 The following URL format will be used to request a mod's downloadable resource: